What to Expect at the Children’s Center

 Child Life Specialist

-A child life specialist is on staff to provide support for both you and your child.
+A certified child life specialist is on staff to provide support for both you and your child.
 A child life specialist is someone who specializes in child development and children’s reactions to hospitalization.
-Your child life specialist is available to provide developmentally appropriate explanations for tests and procedures as well as procedural support.
-Your child life specialist is also here to make sure your child has play opportunities to support his or her development.
+Your child life specialist is available to provide developmentally appropriate explanations for tests and procedures, as well as to make sure your child has play opportunities to support his or her development.
+Learn more.

 - Developing acceptance and coping skills